MPhil Aerospace Engineering / Programme details

 - Develop the research skills needed to plan and conduct research, write a thesis and disseminate research findings to stakeholders and the wider research community;

-- Gain understanding of the wide variety of research undertaken within the School of Mechanical, Aerospace and Civil Engineering;
+- Gain understanding of the wide variety of research undertaken within the Department of Mechanical, Aerospace and Civil Engineering;

 - Equip each student with the broader skills to become leading industry professionals and researchers in the next generation.